RFFNet: Large-Scale Interpretable Kernel Methods via Random Fourier Features: Background

+To reduce this computational cost, it is usual to resort to kernel matrix approximations \citep{rahimi2007random, rudi2017generalization, le2013fastfood, rudi2017falkon} that can effectively scale kernel methods to large datasets, as discussed in Section~\ref{sec:related-work}.

-\subsection{Random Fourier features}
+\subsection{Random Fourier Features}

-Random Fourier features \citep{Rahimi2008} is a widely used and theoretically grounded \citep{Rudi2016, Li2018} framework for scaling up kernel methods.
-The guiding idea of random Fourier features (RFF) is to construct a feature map that approximates kernel evaluations of a given PSD kernel.
+Random Fourier features \citep{rahimi2007random, rahimi2008weighted} is a widely used and theoretically grounded \citep{rudi2017generalization, li2021towards} framework for scaling up kernel methods.
+Its guiding idea is to construct a feature map that approximates kernel evaluations of a given shift-invariant PSD kernel.

-Random Fourier features are based on Bochner's Theorem, which guarantees that any bounded, continuous and shift-invariant kernel is the Fourier transform of a bounded non-negative measure.
-This measure can be further normalized into a probability measure, called the spectral measure of the kernel, which we assume admits a density function $p(\cdot)$.
+Let $k: \sX \times \sX \to \R$ be a continuous, PSD, and shift-invariant kernel of the form $k(\x, \x') = G(\x-\x')$.
+Then, by Bochner's Theorem\footnote{Here, since $\sX \subseteq \R^d$, the domain is a locally compact set.} \citep{mohri2018foundations}, $k$ is the Fourier transform of a bounded non-negative measure $p(\cdot)$.
+That is,